-Sony is warning its 77 million users that their private account details, such as passwords, names, birthdates, addresses and credit cards, may have been compromised after the PlayStation Network was infiltrated by an unknown hacker.
+Sony is warning its 70 million users that their private account details, such as passwords and credit cards, may have been compromised after its PlayStation Network was infiltrated by an unknown hacker.